FAQ

 What forms do I need to register my child?

 You will need to ask your child’s pediatrician for his/her current immunization and physical forms.
-You will need to complete the registration packet provided by the school and pay the registration fee.
-The annual registration fee includes materials and supplies for the school year.
+You will need to complete the enrollment packet provided by the school, pay the registration fee upon enrollment and attend an orientation session.

 Do the students wear uniforms?